ga-wdi-exercises/the-jquery-review/readme.md

 This review exercise is built around accessing data contained in various data structures, and then taking that data and writing to the DOM using jQuery.

-It builds on concepts in from the first checkpoints (Checkpoint-00 through 2) and ties them into DOM-manipulation concepts from Week 2.
+It builds on concepts from the first checkpoints (Checkpoint-00 through 2) and ties them into DOM-manipulation concepts from Week 2.

 ## Instructions